microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 ## Proposed solution

-The automation is a single pipeline that: prepares a release candidate; validates it; and publishes it as a build artifact for further testing.
+The automation is a single pipeline that prepares a release candidate, validates it, and publishes it as a build artifact for further testing.
 The SDK builders do not consume that artifact; they are given the candidate's DXC commit, which the manifest records.
 The dependencies a candidate is built against are captured in a checked-in `known_good.json` file, which is the single source of